keewenaw/hackthissite-2019/Extbasic/README.md

 This folder is for the HackThisSite.org "Extbasic" penetration testing challenges.
 You can visit the challenges at the following URL: https://www.hackthissite.org/missions/Extbasic/

 You complete a challenge by inputting your fixed line of code into the form field.
-With these, I'll be focusing on how to find the bug rather than just outright giving you the solution, when practical.
+With these, I'll be focusing on how to find the bug.
+That means that while I'll be giving you a lot of hints, I won't outright give you the solution if I can help it.
 That way you'll learn the basics of analyzing code and be able to replicate the strategy yourself when faced with similar challenges.
 That's quite a bit more useful than just giving you the answers.